|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 Since her arrest, despite efforts made by Maryam Salehi's family and friends, no information about her detention location has emerged.
 Maryam Salehi's family remain concerned about her conditions and ask for help from human rights organizations.

-This letter will be sent to Embassy of Bahrain in France the November 11, 2013.
+This letter will be sent to the Ministry of Justice and Islamic Affairs of Bahrain the March 10, 2014.

 You can add your signature to letter through this petition.